czhou578/cifar/notes.md

 Added a third block of CNN, added progressive augmentation reduction.
 Trained for 30 min and got 63%

+Trained for 38 min and 68% with 60 epochs and 3 layers

 **Finding Good Batch Size**

 Smaller batch makes your gradient estimation more rough and less precise.